rajeevphysics/Obsidian-MathMatter/Notes/Electricity/Conductors (Equilibrium).md

 ![[Pasted image 20250601120729.png]]

 If we want the electric field to be zero here the charge in the gausian surface would have to to be -q

+---

+> 📚 Like this note?
+[Star the GitHub repo](https://github.com/rajeevphysics/Obsidan-MathMatter) to support the project and help others discover it!

+---